Former Lehigh University student being investigated for possibly poisoning second person

 Yukai Yang, a student from China who was studying chemistry at the Bethlehem, Pennsylvania school, was arrested on Dec.
 20 after prosecutors said he allegedly poisoned his roommate, Juwan Royal, 22, by adding small amounts of thallium and possibly other chemicals to Royal's food, drinks and mouthwash.

-Northampton County District Attorney John Morganelli said Thursday that his office is investigating a potential second student being poisoned by Yang, The Morning Call.
+Northampton County District Attorney John Morganelli said Thursday that his office is investigating a potential second student being poisoned by Yang, The Morning Call reported.

 “That is in the early stages of investigation," Morganelli told the paper, adding that the new allegations came to light after they announced the previous charges against Yang.